 The program begins with our Own Voices: Why Writing Matters Forum.
 The forum presents writing workshops run by writers with disability and explores how writing and storytelling can change the way we think about ourselves, disability and community.
 After the forum, Writeability Goes Local continues with a series of facilitated writing groups for writers with disability.
 As well as workshops and author talks, the writers groups access online films and other resources archived on the Writers Victoria website.

 Writeability Goes Local is a modular program that can be adjusted for the needs of different communities.
 If you represent an organisation that would like to learn about the cost of the program, please get in touch with program manager Lyndel Caffrey to discuss how it could work in your community.

 We are currently accepting EOIs from Local Government Areas across Victoria interested in bringing this program to their district.
 Please email Lyndel or call (03)90947837 to discuss.

-For more information or to register, please contact Write-ability Program Manager Lyndel Caffrey
+For more information or to register for the forums or writers group, please contact Writeability Program Manager Lyndel Caffrey

 Writeability Goes Local: Mornington Peninsula is funded by Mornington Peninsula Shire and is a collaboration between Writers Victoria, Mornington Peninsula Shire and Peninsula Writers Club.